orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/python.rst

     app.IsParameterEnabled("keywordlist")

-To set this parameter ON / OFF, use the functions:
+To set this parameter ON/OFF, use the functions:

 .. code-block:: python